commit-it-simple/commit-it-simple.github.io/index.markdown

 > test (hovercraft): check the maximum loading weight

 Denoting the `<scope>` of a change is OPTIONAL, but can be a useful method of grouping commits that alter a common piece of code.
-A module, file, or folder name is often appropiate.
+A module, file, or folder name is often appropriate.

 ### 5. Description